 Fasoo Spoke at AI+IM Global Summit 2025 on AI-Ready Unstructured Data Management

-SEOUL, SOUTH KOREA, April 1, 2025 /EINPresswire.com/ -- Fasoo, a global leader in data security and governance, highlighted its expertise in AI-ready data management at the AI+IM Global Summit 2025 in Atlanta, GA.
+BETHESDA , MD, UNITED STATES, April 1, 2025 /EINPresswire.com/ -- – Fasoo, a global leader in data security and governance, highlighted its expertise in AI-ready data management at the AI+IM Global Summit 2025 in Atlanta, GA.

 Fasoo’s presence featured an interactive session on optimizing data for AI and a booth showcasing its latest solutions, including Wrapsody, Ellm, AI-R DLP, and AI-R Privacy.